c64funs/1581-clone/README.md

 # 1581-clone
-Please contact with me, I just resurect the 1581 clone more ino here https://www.c64scene.pl/viewtopic.php?f=2&t=3118 I hav some question about the pyAccess1581.
+Please contact with me, I just resurrect the 1581 clone more info here https://www.c64scene.pl/viewtopic.php?f=2&t=3118 I have some question about the pyAccess1581.